UX Design Processes

 What does user testing involve, and how do you integrate it into the UX process?

-To do user testing well, UX designers or researchers need to evaluate a product by observing real users as they interact with it.
-This process helps designers or researchers understand user behavior, preferences, and the overall usability of the product.
+To do user testing well, UX designers or researchers have got to evaluate a product by observing real users as they interact with it.

-To conduct user testing, begin by defining clear objectives.
-Decide what aspects of the product you need to test, such as the effectiveness of its navigation or the clarity of its content.
+Begin by defining some clear objectives.
+Decide what aspects of the product you’ll need to test—such as the effectiveness of its navigation or the clarity of its content.

 Take our Conducting Usability Testing course for more details.